51197

 More Cost Implications

 One of the key takeaways from this document is that the town receives much lower property tax revenues from apartments on a per unit basis, compared to single-family homes and condos – yet we still pay an average of $26K per student per year in our school system.
-Because we expect the multi-family developments to bring a certain amount of new students, “the increase of expenses for the schools will exceed new tax revenues by an amount in the range of $4M-$12M for every 1,000 new dwelling units built in the overlay districts.”
-With nearly 80% of our town budget allocated to schools, this can only mean that the quality of our school system will suffer as we seek to confront these funding gaps.
+Because we expect the multi-family developments to bring a certain amount of new students, as highlighted on the previous page, “the increase of expenses for the schools will exceed new tax revenues by an amount in the range of $4M-$12M for every 1,000 new dwelling units built in the overlay districts.”
+With nearly 80% of our town budget allocated to schools, this can only mean that our school system will suffer as we seek to confront these funding gaps.

 This concept is proven by the two Avalon properties, which house 405 students and bring in $2,149,539 in tax revenue, equating to a yearly deficit of 8 million dollars.
-Add the additional $4-$12 million for every additional 1,000 units (1,100 units are already in the pipeline), and you can imagine the tax burden our town will feel as the 90 acres zoned for by-right high-density housing through Article 2 gets developed over time.
+Add the $4-$12 million shortfall for every additional 1,000 units and you can imagine the tax burden our town will feel as 732 new rental units come to Hartwell Ave alone.

 Experience